-- > Promote the dual Scottish and Māori heritage of Turakina. - Allow limited rural lifestyle growth, recognising the positive impacts a slightly bigger village will have in supporting Turakina School and local businesses.
+- > Promote Turakina's dual Scottish and Māori heritage. - Allow limited rural lifestyle growth, recognising the positive impacts a slightly bigger village will have in supporting Turakina School and local businesses.

 "Need for a community hub - social"

 "The historical nature of the area"